Describe a person you disliked at first but ended up being friends with: IELTS Speaking Cue Card

 How did your perception of Pooja change over time?

-What activities or experiences helped you bond with Pooja?
+What activities helped you bond with Pooja?

 Band 7